Yarroudh/segment-lidar/paper/paper.md

 ## Installation

 The package is available as a Python library and can be installed directly from [PyPI](https://pypi.org/project/segment-lidar/).
-We recommand using `Python>=3.9`.
+We recommend using `Python>=3.9`.
 It is also required to install [PyTorch](https://pytorch.org/) before installing `segment-lidar`.

 The easiest way to install the package in a Python environment is tu run the following command: